-Regarding thesis supervision, Dr. Zamorano Llena has supervised BA and MA theses in literatures in English on a wide range of themes and theoretical perspectives, including postcolonial analyses, as well as feminist, postmodern, and ecocritical readings of classic and contemporary writers.
-She is currently the main supervisor of a PhD thesis on the work of Canadian prairie poet Lorna Crozier.
+Since 1998 she has taught courses in literature in English at undergraduate and graduate levels.
+Regarding thesis supervision, Dr. Zamorano Llena has supervised BA and MA theses in literature in English on a wide range of themes and theoretical perspectives, including postcolonial analyses, as well as feminist, postmodern, transcultural and ecocritical readings of classic and contemporary writers.
+She is currently the main supervisor of a PhD thesis on the work of Canadian poet Lorna Crozier.

 English: Advanced Literary Theory (EN3064)

 English: Scholarly Writing in Literary Theory and Criticism (AEN26E)